-3.119 All investments and borrowing shall be made on the Fire Authority's behalf by Sandwell MBC, and shall be subject to appropriate financial regulations of that Authority.
+3.119 All-i Investments and borrowing shall be made on by the Fire Authority's behalf by Sandwell MBC, and shall be subject to appropriate financial regulations of that Authority. in accordance with the approved Treasury Management Strategy and Service Level Agreement with Sandwell MBC.